pedromagalhaes/with-nextjs-graphql-mongodb/README.md

 Full stack application with Website, Dashboard and Backoffice.

+Features:
+- Connection to MongoDB
+- Apollo and GraphQL queries, mutations, resolvers
+- Authentication with Passport and Express Session
+- Form validation with Formik
+- Setup loaders in Webpack
+- Setup dynamic and custom routes in Next.js
+- Setup Semantic UI React as UI framework
+- Setup ESLint, StyleLint, Prettier
+- Setup Husky for pre-commit

 ## 🧘 Quick Start

 1. **Install and switch to the correct version of Node using NVM**